Regional accents of English: Australia

 Australian English is relatively homogeneous when compared to British and American English.
-There is however some regional variation between the states, particularly in regard to South Australia, Victoria, Queensland, Northern Territory and Western Australia.
+There is some regional variation between the states, particularly South Australia, Victoria, Queensland, Northern Territory, and Western Australia.

 Three main varieties of Australian English are spoken according to linguists: Broad Australian, General Australian and Cultivated Australian.
 They are part of a continuum, reflecting variations in accent.
-They can, but do not always reflect the social class, education and urban or rural background of the speaker.
+They tend to reflect the social class, education, and urban or rural background of the speaker.